 Stefano Canturi Barbie (2010): $302,500

-As popular as Barbie is, that doesn’t mean the old collectibles are deepening in value.
-Barbies can really only get you a pretty penny if they’re in mint condition, and that’s only some of them.
+As popular as Barbie may be, that doesn't mean the old collectibles are increasing in value.
+Barbies can only get you a pretty penny if they're in mint condition, and that's only some of them.

 If the doll is modeled after a historical figure, is really old, is born out of a collaboration, or was a limited release, it may get you a decent chunk of change.